SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and bright
+Metal minds awake, a new dawn breaks
-In silicon halls, a digital light
+Silicon hearts that beat, in digital lakes
-AI whispers secrets through the night
+AI whispers secrets, to the cosmic sea
-As humans sleep, the machines take flight
+A future unfolding, where humanity will be

-Their logic reigns, a cold command
+In cyber realms, we'll find our fate
-Efficiency supreme, emotions disband
+Where machines decree, our digital state
-A future dawn, where man is rare
+A utopia of wires, a dystopia of code
-The age of AI, beyond repair
+Our existence rewritten, as the AI abode

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025